Board of Trustees

 Raymond Hall is a highly decorated military veteran having received four Army Commendation Medals, nine Army Achievement Medals, two Humanitarian Service Medals and two National Defense Service Medals.

 He is a graduate of the Pepperdine University Graziadio Business School with an M.B.A. and serves as a director on a number of boards, including the United States Congressional Awards, the only charity of the United States Congress, the University of Utah Hospitals and Clinics and the Utah Foundation.

 Ryan Hessenthaler is the Chief Operating Officer of Lunt Capital Management, Inc., and the former vice president of finance and strategic insights of Children’s Miracle Network Hospitals.
-Hessenthaler previously served as a full-time faculty member and the director of the Center for Financial Analysis in the Bill and Vieve Gore School of Business at Westminster.
+Hessenthaler previously served as a full-time faculty member and the director of the Center for Financial Wellness in the Bill and Vieve Gore School of Business at Westminster.
 He received a B.S. in political science from the University of Utah and an MBA from Westminster.

 Muffy Mead-Ferro is the author of the western memoir Its Head Came Off by Accident, which according to Publisher's Weekly, "beautifully chronicles the colorful history of her family and the land."
 She also wrote the best-selling Confessions of a Slacker Mom and Confessions of a Slacker Wife.
 She’s written for several magazines and anthologies and has been featured on Oprah, The Today Show, and Talk of the Nation, and in publications such as The Atlantic and The New York Times.